 2025 Missouri Open Pro Final Offers Thrilling Finish

-The 2025 Missouri Open, held in Lee’s Summit, Missouri, brought together 15 competitors for an exciting Saturday of nine wickeet croquet action.
+The 2025 Missouri Open, held in Lee’s Summit, Missouri, on May 3, 2025, brought together 15 competitors for an exciting Saturday of nine-wicket croquet action.
 The tournament featured two divisions: the Pro/Gold division, with 10 players split into two blocks of five, and the Silver division, which hosted five players.

-Despite a number of long hoops and impressive hit-ins by Jackson, Goodwin was able to manage his semifinal against Steve Jackson to get a 20-10 win.
-Clouse squared off against Millican and also nothed a 20-10 win to set up a rematch of the last year’s pro final between Goodwin and Clouse.
+Despite several long hoops and impressive hit-ins by Jackson, Goodwin managed his semifinal against Steve Jackson to get a 20-10 win.
+Clouse squared off against Millican and also notched a 20-10 win to set up a rematch of last year’s Pro final between Goodwin and Clouse.

-Bidding to become the first repeat winner of the event, Goodwin saw a much tighter contest after pegging out for the win in 2024.
+Bidding to become the first repeat winner of the event, Goodwin saw a much tighter contest in this year’s final after pegging out for the win in 2024.
 He wasn’t able to capitalize on an early out-game advantage and actually put himself in jail early with partner deadness with balls for H2 and H4.
-Clouse capitalized and worked his ball out through the doubles to the second half of the court and eventually through H14.
+Clouse capitalized and worked his ball out through the doubles to the second half of the court and eventually through Hoop 14.

-Goodwin scrapped to stay alive and using the deadness clearing got both balls alive and managed a couple of fortunate rushes to get a couple of peels that kept his partner balls alive and together at H5.
-With Clouse at the south end, Goodwin never really looked to do the full court attack.
-Still, as time wound down, he mustered a 17-16 lead and ultimately set up a play to destroy Clouse’s blue ball to the south quadrant, leaving red set up for the turn peg with black also nearby.
-In attempting to place yellow (which was now first-last ball) near the peg for red, the yellow ball hilled off and rested on the stanchion of H7/H9.
-Clouse took resulting wire from corner three and hit red.
-From there, he rushed yellow out on court, but that left a 12 yard takeoff to set up for hoop 3.
-He got it into a hoop attempt position and dutifully scored to tie the game, but that ended his turn.
+Goodwin scrapped to stay alive and, using the deadness clearing, got both balls alive and managed a couple of fortunate rushes to get a couple of peels that kept his partner balls alive and together at H5.
+With Clouse at the south end, Goodwin never really looked to do the full-court attack.
+As time wound down, he mustered a 17-16 lead and ultimately set up a play to destroy Clouse’s blue ball to the south quadrant, leaving red set up for the turn peg with black also nearby.
+In attempting to place yellow (which was now first-last ball) near the peg for red, the yellow ball hilled off and rested on the stanchion of Hoop 7/9.
+Clouse took the resulting wire from corner three and hit red.
+From there, he rushed yellow out on court, but that still left a 12-yard takeoff to set up for hoop 3.
+He got it into a hoop attempt position and dutifully scored a slightly angled hoop to tie the game, but that didn’t really have a good option for additional points with all balls on the north half of the court.
+His roquet attempt at black missed.

-Red had a two-yard shot at the turn peg and that was successful and bounced off close enough to black for a manageable roquest on black, which he destroyed.
-Clouse’s final boundary hit in attempt with black just missed to secure the win 18-17 win for Goodwin.
+Red then had a two-yard shot at the turn peg and that was successful and bounced off close enough to black for a manageable roquet, which he destroyed.
+Clouse’s final boundary hit in attempt with black just missed to secure an 18-17 win for Goodwin.

 Gold Division

 Based on the issues with the tiebreaker for block play and a withdrawing player, the initial draw for the gold playoff was set up wrong.
-The draw had to be reset, but once play got underway, Matt Griffith rolled through to claim the top spot in the bracket with two peg-out wins — 32-8 over Deborah Millican and 32-13 in the final against spouse Ellie Griffith.
+The draw had to be reset, but once play got underway, Matt Griffith rolled through to easily win the bracket with two peg-outs — 32-8 over Deborah Millican and 32-13 in the final against spouse Ellie Griffith.
 Ellie Griffith made the final by virtue of a 19-0 forfeit win over Greg Adams, who withdrew.

 Silver Division Recap